5 Republicans vie for governor in New Mexico primary - NewsBreak

 The fall election will test the staying power of a Democratic governor who revoked a state ban on most abortion procedures, ushered in new controls on gun access and sought greater police accountability by lifting immunity provisions for law enforcement agencies amid concerns about police brutality.

-In Tuesday’s vote, new same-day registration provisions allow unaffiliated voters to participate if they register with a major party — even briefly.
+In Tuesday's vote, new same-day registration provisions allowed unaffiliated voters to participate if they registered with a major party — even briefly.

 New Mexico still follows a closed primary system that restricts participation to voters registered with a major party, who cannot switch parties once early voting begins.

-About 122,000 ballots were cast through absentee and early in-person voting as of Monday — with about 9% of registered voters participating.
-Absentee voting by mail or drop-off ballot accounted for about 15% of voting prior to Election Day.
+A steady stream of voters attended polls at a church and an elementary school in central Santa Fe.
+About 55,000 ballots were cast as of 1 p.m. on Election Day, with Republicans and Democrats voting in roughly equal numbers.
+Nearly 180,000 ballots were cast overall, including absentee and early in-person voting — equivalent to 13% of registered voters.

-Registered Republicans had the highest rate of participation at about 17% of registered voters, versus nearly 12% among Democrats.
+Registered Republicans had the higher rate of participation at about 26% of registered voters and climbing.

-Democratic voters are deciding on a nominee for the top law enforcement post as Attorney General Hector Balderas terms out of office.
-Albuquerque-based District Attorney Raúl Torrez is competing against State Auditor Brian Colón for the nomination.
+Democratic voters were deciding on a nominee for the top law enforcement post as Attorney General Hector Balderas terms out of office.
+Albuquerque-based District Attorney Raúl Torrez was competing against State Auditor Brian Colón for the nomination.
 The winner will compete against Republican attorney and U.S. Marine veteran Jeremy Michael Gay of Gallup.

-First-term congresswomen are seeking reelection to New Mexico’s three congressional districts, without primary challengers.
+First-term congresswomen were seeking reelection to New Mexico’s three congressional districts, without primary challengers.

-In the 2nd District of southern New Mexico, Las Cruces City Councilor Gabe Vasquez is vying against rural physician Darshan Patel for the Democratic nomination to challenge Republican U.S. Rep. Yvette Herrell.
+In the 2nd District of southern New Mexico, Las Cruces City Councilor Gabe Vasquez was vying against rural physician Darshan Patel for the Democratic nomination to challenge Republican U.S. Rep. Yvette Herrell.

-Two Democratic candidates are vying to succeed Colón as state auditor in the race between Zackary Quintero of Albuquerque and Public Regulation Commissioner Joseph Maestas, without a Republican contender in the general election.
+Two Democratic candidates were vying to succeed Colón as state auditor in the race between Zackary Quintero of Albuquerque and Public Regulation Commissioner Joseph Maestas, without a Republican contender in the general election.